Table of Contents

 “Do not save what is left after spending, but spend what is left after saving.”

-I do not mean to insinuate Warren Buffett is “an ancient” but he is timeless in his wisdom.
+Warren Buffett’s quotes are timeless, reflecting his wisdom.
 His words on saving and investments are inspiring.
 Saving money is the cornerstone of a sound financial plan.
-It takes hard work to be disciplined about saving money but rewarding us with financial flexibility.
-By making saving a priority, you are more likely to achieve financial success.
+Through discipline and hard work, we can save money to reward ourselves with financial flexibility.
+By making saving a priority and making your money work for you, you are more likely to achieve financial success.

 Key Reasons To Save Money